 Facilities are also provided for children to eat a packed lunch.
 We encourage parents to ensure that packed lunches are healthy and wholesome.
 More information is available from the school office.

 Please do not send any food with nuts into school, as we are a nut-free school.
-Peanut butter, Nutella and so on all contain nuts and may cause severe allergic reactions to some of our children (and a member of our staff!).
+Peanut butter, Nutella and so on all contain nuts and may cause severe allergic reactions to some of our children.

 Free School Meals